Jonathan2251/lbd/_sources/gpu.rst.txt

   SM select Thread Blocks to run

-- Two level of scheduler.
+- Two levels of scheduling:

-  - Level 1: Thread Block Scheduler:
+  - Level 1: Thread Block Scheduler
-    Whenever an SM executes a thread block, all the threads inside the thread block are executed at the same time.
+    When an SM executes a thread block, all the threads within the block are
-    When any of thread in Warp not ready for operands data dependence, context switching between Warps.
+    are executed at the same time.
+If any thread in a warp is not ready due to operand data dependencies, the scheduler switches context between warps.
-    When switching away from a particular warp, all the data of that warp remains in the register file so that it can be quickly resumed when its operands become ready [#wiki-tbcp]_.
+    During a context switch, all the data of the current warp remains in the
+    register file so it can resume quickly once its operands are ready
+    [#wiki-tbcp]_.

-- Level 2: Warp Scheduler:
+  - Level 2: Warp Scheduler
-  Cuda Threads in the same Warp.
+    Manages CUDA threads within the same warp.

 .. code:: c++